jamieqianhui/jamieqianhui.github.io/about.md

 ## Contact Me

-Feel free to contact me at [jamieqianhui@gmail.com][email-add] for anything related to data analytics and real estate!
+Feel free to contact me at [jamieqianhui@gmail.com][email-add] for anything related to data analytics or real estate!

 [email-add]: jamieqianhui@gmail.com